axone-protocol/docs/docs/whitepaper/okp4-blockchain-architecture/canonical-services.md

 # Canonical Services

+A large number of blockchains in the Cosmos ecosystem share a common set of services, either because they are provided by layer 0 of the Cosmos SDK or because they are standard in the ecosystem.

+This section lists the main services that are available in the OKP4 blockchain.

 ## From the Cosmos SDK

 The OKP4 blockchain is based on the [Cosmos SDK](https://cosmos.network) layer 0 and, as such, comes with a set of functionalities any blockchain application needs.
 These functionalities are grouped into _modules_, each module being responsible for a well-defined functional scope.